MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-config-group.md

 ### Manage file filters (optional step)

-Manage file filters allow user to define additional filters to the incoming invoice files, unlike the filters defined in channel where the file won’t be received at all, the filters defined here will cause the file received and exists in the Received files list, but with file validation error.
-In this case, you have chance to review the incoming file and decide whether it’s invalid invoice and you can choose to obsolete the file or you can manually include the file to that the file will be recognized and send to captured invoices.
+Manage file filters allow user to define additional filters to the incoming invoice files.
+Unlike the filters defined in channel where the file won’t be received at all, the filters defined here will cause the file received and exists in the **Received files** list, but with file validation error.
+In this case, you have chance to review the incoming file and decide whether its invalid invoice and you can choose to obsolete the file or you can manually include the file to that the file will be recognized and send to captured invoices.

-After the solution installed, there'll be a default file filter defined.
+After the solution installed, there will be a default file filter defined.
 Currently, the file filter is global wise, if you want to have different filter settings, you may directly change the default one.

 ### Accepted file size